 As a middle-aged runner, I’m always looking for ways to recover faster with less pain and soreness.
-Through research and experimentation, I discovered are some top tips which you may find helpful as well.
+Through research and experimentation, I discovered some top tips which you may find helpful as well.

 There are several things you can do to support the body’s recovery process after a run.
 Many have found they can recover quicker and with less soreness focusing on few simple strategies.
 While everyone is different, there is a lot of evidence to support specific post workout routines that can impact our recovery.